 Install a perimeter drain.
 Install a perimeter drain around the base of the excavated pool area.
 A perimeter drain will provide the water an easy path to the well pit.

 Maintain proper water level.
 Most groundwater damage to inground pools happens when a pool is empty, or the water level is low.
 This provides an easy opportunity for the groundwater pressure outside the pool to exceed the internal pressure of the pool.

 Reroute downspouts.
 Ensure that downspouts are rerouted out and around the pool.

 Regardless of whether or not you believe you have a groundwater issue, these simple steps can drastically reduce the risk of groundwater issues associated with inground pools.
 Talk to your pool builder about including them as part of your inground pool project.

-Thursday Pools designs and handcrafts the most durable fiberglass pool shells in the industry.
-We deliver cutting-edge innovations, including the world’s first Beach Entry fiberglass pools and the world’s first Sunken Living Room fiberglass pools.
+Thursday Pools designs and handcrafts durable fiberglass pool shells in the industry.
+We deliver cutting-edge innovations, including the Beach Entry fiberglass pools (Patent US 10,358,837 and 10,472,83) and the world’s first Sunken Living Room fiberglass pools.
 Get an estimate on a new inground fiberglass pool from Thursday Pools today.